GSA/digitalgov.gov/content/posts/2014-06-30-508-accessible-videos-why-and-how-to-make-them.md

 ---
+url: /2014/06/30/508-accessible-videos-why-and-how-to-make-them/
 date: 2014-06-30 10:00:51 -0400
-title: '508 Accessible Videos&mdash;Why (and How) to Make Them'
+title: 508 Accessible Videos—Why (and How) to Make Them
 summary: 'Making Web content and video accessible to people with disabilities&nbsp;is the law.
 Ensuring a video is accessible requires planning.
 Taking steps from day one will save you time and money.
-To verify that a video is accessible you&amp;#8217;d need to incorporate three elements\: Captioning Audio descriptions An Accessible video player Why Accessibility Matters Many government'
+To verify that a video is accessible you&amp;#8217;d need to incorporate three elements: Captioning Audio descriptions An Accessible video player Why Accessibility Matters Many government'
-authors: [jonathan-rubin, ryan-leisinger, gary-morin]
+authors:
+  - jonathan-rubin
+  - ryan-leisinger
+  - gary-morin
 categories:
   - Accessibility
   - UX